UEFA club competition records and statistics: List of managers to have won the three main European club competitions

 The table below show the only three managers who have won all three major former and current UEFA club competitions.

 Shows first win only for any manager with multiple wins of same competition.

 French manager Arsène Wenger is the only manager who has been runner-up in three major UEFA club competitions.
 He finished runner-up in the 1991–92 European Cup Winners' Cup with Monaco and in the 1999–2000 UEFA Cup and 2005–06 UEFA Champions League with Arsenal.

 List of managers to have won all international club competitions

-Although no manager has ever won all seven competitions, the table below shows the only one to have won five different international tournaments organised by UEFA, including the three seasonal tournaments, until the introduction of the Europa Conference League in 2021–22 season.
+Although no manager has ever won all seven competitions, the table below shows the only one to have won five different international tournaments organised by UEFA, including the three seasonal tournaments, until the introduction of the Conference League in the 2021–22 season.

 Shows first win only in the case of manager's multiple wins of same competition.